 Streams in mainly forested areas are often valued for their conservation or recreational values.
-They often have relatively natural flows and water guality.
+They usually have relatively natural flows and water quality.
 Many are in national parks or state forests.
+Other forests are generally in the upper areas of the catchments.

-Map: The objectives apply to streams running through areas coloured green on the map (state forests, national parks and nature reserves); and through other forested areas, if any are defined locally.
+Map: This category applies to state forests, national parks and nature reserves coloured green on the map.
+It also applies to other forested areas, if any are defined locally.